northeastern-rc/rc-public-documentation/docs/source/best-practices/optimizingperformance.md

 (optimizing-job-performance)=
 # Optimizing Job Performance

-Optimizing job performance is essential in maximizing efficiency and minimizing computational time on HPC systems.
+Optimizing job performance is essential to maximizing efficiency and minimizing computational time on HPC systems.
 This page provides an overview and best practices on how to achieve this.

 ## Understanding the System Architecture